oblinger/HookAnchorApp/At/@Eli Oblinger/Eli Correct Responses.md

 don't reward with attention

+## Emotional Vaccination

+BEFORE AN EMOTIONAL MOMENT
+1. Connection --
+2. Validation --
+3. Story To Understand --

+END OF SCREEN TIME
+- Connect - how will we feel
+	- Model taking deep breath -
+- Validation - lets get some out of the way
+	- said in a kidding way:  "I wanna watch one more"
+	- said
+- Story to understand -

+SIT ON EMOTIONAL BENCH *WITH* CHILD
+- connect and experience feeling w/o trying to pull them off the bench
 ## Don't ask why he does not want to go to school

 - when they don't want to go to school.